-Castle Egmont in Zottegem
+The Egmont Castle in Zottegem

 The Egmont Castle is a castle in the town of Zottegem, in the north part of Belgium.
 The castle had a very turbulent history dating all the way back to the 11th century.
-It is rebuild several times.
-In the 16th century the castle came into the possession of the Count of Egmont, the Walloon count who was later, in 1584 beheaded on the Grand Place of Brussels by Fernando Álvarez de Toledo.
+It is rebuilt several times.
+In the 16th century, the castle came into the possession of the Count of Egmont, the Walloon count who was later, in 1584 beheaded on the Grand Place of Brussels by Fernando Álvarez de Toledo.
 A Spanish general and governor of the Netherlands.
-His death led to big protests in the Netherlands and has contributed to the start of a resistance against the Spaniards, the occupiers of Belgium at this time.
+His death led to big protests in the Netherlands and has contributed to the start of resistance against the Spaniards, the occupiers of Belgium at this time.

-At the end of the 18th century the castle came into disrepair and was again substantially rebuilt in the 19th century.
+At the end of the 18th century, the castle came into disrepair and was again substantially rebuilt in the 19th century.
 It is used as a library by the town of Zottegem since 1982.
 After a big restoration at the end of the 20th century, the castle is also used for civil weddings and special occasions.
 The Egmont Castle is surrounded by a park consisting of lawns and groups of tall trees.